 Arranging your exams

-Contact the disability officer at your uni to apply to have your special needs accommodated during your exams.
-We’ve listed uni contact details for disability officers below.
+Contact the Equity Officer at your university to apply to have your requirements accommodated during your exams.
+We've listed Equity contact details for each university below.

 University disability contacts